-- 10.9.
-The Trustees monitor the performance of their investment managers over medium to long term periods that are consistent with the Trustees' investment aims, beliefs and constraints. - 10.10.
+10.9.
+Trustees monitor the performance of their investment managers over the medium to long time periods that are predetermined and consistent with the Trustees' investment aims, beliefs and constraints.

+- 10.10.
 The Scheme invests exclusively in pooled funds.
-The investment managers are remunerated by the Trustees based on the assets they manage on behalf of the Trustees.
-As the funds grow, due to successful investment by the investment managers, they receive more and as values fall they receive less. - 10.11.
-The Trustees believe that this fee structure, including the balance between any fixed and performance related element, enables the investment managers to focus on long-term performance without worrying about short term dips in performance significantly affecting their revenue.

-10.12.
-The Trustees ask the Scheme's investment consultant to assess whether the asset management fee is in line with the market when a manager is selected, and the appropriateness of the annual management charges are considered regularly as part of the review of the Statement of Investment Principles.
+The investment manager is remunerated by the Trustees based on the assets they manage on behalf of the Trustees.
+As the funds grow, due to successful investment by the investment manager, they receive more and as values fall they receive less.
+In some instances, a performance fee may also be applied. - 10.11.
+The Trustees believe that this fee structure, including the balance between any fixed and performance related element, enables the investment manager to focus on long-term performance without worrying about short term dips in performance significantly affecting their revenue. - 10.12.
+The Trustees ask the Scheme's Investment Consultant to assess if the asset management fee is in line with the market when the manager is selected, and the appropriateness of the annual management charges are considered every three years as part of the review of the Statement of Investment Principles.